 The book is full of beautiful little vignette of two lives.
 One lived in order and one lived out of order, out of it’s time.
 Each little moment not meaning much on it’s own, but rounded like a piece of flash fiction and in the context of all the other little pieces it fits together to a beautiful puzzle of a life.

-The book has inspired me to plant quite a few more kisses on my boyfriend than normal.
-To hold him cold and whisper sweet nothings in his ear.
+The book has inspired me to give my boyfriend quite few more kisses than normal.
+To hold him close and whisper sweet nothings in his ear.
 It is the kind of book that makes you homesick even though you are at home.
 And I think that is how Harry felt most of his life after he met Clare.
 Like he was longing for her even when she was with him.
 And she felt the same.
 Sometimes more so.

 This is a book of waiting, longing and loving.
 There is so much love in this book that it hurt everyone involved.
 That is the thing about great love stories, isn’t it?
 They always hurt the people involved.
 It is also a book about great, great friendship and understanding.
 All the people around Harry and Clare that stand by them, that support them and love them even though Harry is a freak of nature.

 I wish I had taken some notes along the way as I read, because I am looking back on the book all of it is colored by the ending and I see it all in a hue of sadness now.
 But I smiled a lot while reading this as well.
 I read bits of the beginning chapters aloud for my sister and whoever else was around while I read.